FollowTheProcess/pymechtest/docs/getting_started/options.md

 Well there's an argument for that: `expect_yield` which defaults to `True` (a sensible default).

+!!! info

-> By the way, pymechtest uses the 0.2% offset yield strength.
+    By the way, pymechtest uses the 0.2% offset yield strength.
 Currently this is the only option, but in the future I want to support alternative methods such a slope threshold etc.

 If you were testing a load of carbon fibre test pieces in the fibre direction, they are elastic to failure and the concept of yield strength becomes irrelevant.